paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-034-indian-child-protection-and-family-violence-prevention.md

     (iv) the specific treatment concepts to be used under the program.

-**(c) Maximum grant amount** The maximum amount of any grant awarded under subsection (a) shall not exceed $500,000.
+**(c) Culturally appropriate treatment** In awarding grants under this section, the Service shall encourage the use of culturally appropriate treatment services and programs that respond to the unique cultural values, customs, and traditions of applicant Indian Tribes.

 **(d) Grant administration and final report** Each recipient of a grant awarded under subsection (a) shall—

-(1) furnish the Secretary of Health and Human Services with such information as such Secretary may require to—
+(1) furnish the Service with such information as the Service may require to—

   (A) evaluate the program for which the grant is made, and

   (B) ensure that the grant funds are expended for the purposes for which the grant was made, and

-(2) submit to such Secretary at the close of the term of the grant a final report which shall include such information as the Secretary may require.
+(2) submit to the Service at the close of the term of the grant a final report which shall include such information as the Service may require.

+**(e) Report** Not later than 2 years after December 23, 2024, the Service shall submit a report to Congress on the award of grants under this section.
+The report shall contain—

+(1) a description of treatment and services for which grantees have used funds awarded under this section; and

+(2) any other information that the Service requires.

-**(e) Authorization of appropriations** there 11 So in original.
+**(f) Authorization of appropriations** there 11 So in original.
 Probably should be capitalized. is hereby authorized to be appropriated to carry out the provisions of this section $10,000,000 for each of the fiscal years 1992, 1993, 1994, 1995, 1996, and 1997.

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (a).
+Pub.
+L. 118–160, § 2(2)(A), substituted “The Service, in cooperation with the Bureau” for “The Secretary of Health and Human Services, acting through the Service and in cooperation with the Bureau” and “abuse or neglect” for “sexual abuse”.

+Subsec. (b)(1).
+Pub.
+L. 118–160, § 2(2)(B), (C), inserted “, on its own or in partnership with an urban Indian organization,” after “Any Indian tribe or intertribal consortium” and substituted “Service” for “Secretary of Health and Human Services”.

+Subsec. (b)(2)(A).
+Pub.
+L. 118–160, § 2(2)(B), substituted “Service” for “Secretary of Health and Human Services”.

+Subsec. (b)(2)(B).
+Pub.
+L. 118–160, § 2(2)(D), substituted “the Service” for “such Secretary” in two places.

+Subsec. (c).
+Pub.
+L. 118–160, § 2(2)(E), amended subsec. (c) generally.
+Prior to amendment, text read as follows: “The maximum amount of any grant awarded under subsection (a) shall not exceed $500,000.”

+Subsec. (d)(1).
+Pub.
+L. 118–160, § 2(2)(B), (D), substituted “Service” for “Secretary of Health and Human Services” and “as the Service” for “as such Secretary” in introductory provisions.

+Subsec. (d)(2).
+Pub.
+L. 118–160, § 2(2)(D), (F), substituted “to the Service” for “to such Secretary” and “as the Service” for “as the Secretary”.

+Subsecs. (e), (f).
+Pub.
+L. 118–160, § 2(2)(G), (H), added subsec. (e) and redesignated former subsec. (e) as (f).

 1995—Subsec. (e).
 Pub.
 L. 104–16 substituted “1995, 1996, and 1997” for “and 1995”.

 <a id="section-3209"></a>
 ## § 3209.
-Indian Child Resource and Family Services Centers
+National Indian Child Resource and Family Services Center
-**(a) Establishment** The Secretary shall establish within each area office of the Bureau an Indian Child Resource and Family Services Center.
+**(a) Establishment** Not later than 1 year after December 23, 2024, the Secretary shall establish a National Indian Child Resource and Family Services Center.

-**(b) Memorandum of Agreement** The Secretary and the Secretary of Health and Human Services shall enter into a Memorandum of Agreement which provides for the staffing of the Centers established under this section.
+**(b) Report** Not later than 2 years after December 23, 2024, the Secretary of the Interior, acting through the Bureau of Indian Affairs, shall submit a report to Congress on the status of the National Indian Child Resource and Family Services Center.

-**(c) Center staffing** Each Center established under subsection (a) shall be staffed by a multidisciplinary team of personnel with experience and training in prevention, identification, investigation, and treatment of incidents of family violence, child abuse, and child neglect.
+**(c) Center staffing** The Center established under subsection (a) shall be staffed by a team of personnel with experience and training in prevention, identification, investigation, and treatment of incidents of family violence, child abuse, and child neglect.

-**(d) Center responsibilities and functions** Each Center established under subsection (a) shall—
+**(d) Center responsibilities and functions** The Center established under subsection (a) shall—

-(1) provide advice, technical assistance, and consultation to Indian tribes, tribal organizations, and inter-tribal consortia upon request;
+(1) provide advice, technical assistance, and consultation to Indian tribes, tribal organizations, inter-tribal consortia, and urban Indian organizations upon request;

-(2) provide training to appropriate personnel of Indian tribes, tribal organizations, the Bureau and the Service on the identification and investigation of cases of family violence, child abuse, and child neglect and, to the extent practicable, coordinate with institutions of higher education, including tribally controlled community colleges, to offer college-level credit to interested trainees;
+(2) provide training to appropriate personnel of Indian tribes, tribal organizations, urban Indian organizations, the Bureau and the Service on the identification and investigation of cases of family violence, child abuse, and child neglect and, to the extent practicable, coordinate with institutions of higher education, including tribally controlled community colleges, to offer college-level credit to interested trainees;

-(3) develop training materials on the prevention, identification, investigation, and treatment of incidents of family violence, child abuse, and child neglect for distribution to Indian tribes and to tribal organizations;
+(3) develop training and technical assistance materials on the prevention, identification, investigation, and treatment of incidents of family violence, child abuse, and child neglect for distribution to Indian tribes, Tribal organizations, and urban Indian organizations;

-(4) develop recommendations to assist Federal and tribal personnel to respond to cases of family violence, child abuse, and child neglect; and
+(4) develop recommendations to assist Federal, State, Tribal, and urban Indian personnel to respond to cases of family violence, child abuse, and child neglect; and

-(5) develop policies and procedures for each agency office of the Bureau and service unit of the Service within the area which, to the extent feasible, comply with tribal laws pertaining to cases of family violence, child abuse, and child neglect, including any criminal laws, and which provide for maximum cooperation with the enforcement of such laws.
+(5) develop model intergovernmental agreements between Tribes and States, and other materials that provide examples of how Federal, State, and Tribal governments can develop effective relationships and provide for maximum cooperation in the furtherance of prevention, investigation, treatment, and prosecution of incidents of family violence and child abuse and child neglect involving Indian children and families.

-**(e) Multidisciplinary team personnel** Each multidisciplinary team established under this section shall include, but is not limited to, personnel with a background in—
+**(e) Team personnel** The team established under this section shall include, but is not limited to, personnel with a background in—

 (1) law enforcement,